Are you a WordPress beginner who is wondering what is managed WordPress hosting?

 They both come with free SSL, 1-click staging, and all the optimization that you would expect from a managed hosting platform.

-If you’re a large company and looking for truly enterprise level service, then we recommend using Liquid Web or WP Engine.
+If you’re a large company and looking for truly enterprise level service, then we recommend using WP Engine.
 Both offer outstanding service, but Liquid Web is famous for their heroic support.

 In fact, you can’t go wrong with any of the best managed WordPress hosting companies that we have compared above.
 They all offer hassle free WordPress hosting, with blazing fast servers, great uptime, friendly support, and prices to match your budget.